bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 # todo:

+totalScore (skullies) must me capped at 1e50!!!! in JS/score.js to cap this, let's add a function that triggers at 1e50 skullies and sets all elements to lvl10, which in term will trigger the function: levelUpStage() {
+podiumLvl = 1;
+drinksLvl = 1;
+etc, etc,
+stageStartOverLvl++;

+To otherwise call levelUpStage() though, we'll have to add a "checker" that looks for:
+All elementsLvl = 10 to be true

+}

 The keyboard shortcut to toggle word wrap is Alt+Z
 The keyboard shortcut to zoom is Ctrl+ + and/or Ctrl+ - (on the num-pad)